AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Performance optimization/Troubleshoot high disk usage on an ApsaraDB for MongoDB instance.md

             -   [https://docs.mongodb.com/manual/reference/method/db.collection.totalSize/](https://docs.mongodb.com/manual/reference/method/db.collection.totalSize/)
         -   Log on to the [ApsaraDB for MongoDB console](https://mongodb.console.aliyun.com/).
 Find the instance that you want to view and click the instance ID.
 In the left-side navigation pane, choose **CloudDBA** \> **Capacity analysis**.

             **Note:** On the page that appears, you can view the following items.
-For more information, see [Capacity analysis](https://help.aliyun.com/document_detail/162422.html).
+For more information, see [t1846264.dita\#task\_2350359](/intl.en-US/User Guide/CloudDBA for performance diagnostics and optimization/Capacity analysis.md).

             -   Overview of the disk usage of databases and tables, average daily increment, and predicted available days of storage
             -   Disk usage of abnormal databases and tables